fictionco/fiction/@apps/docs/src/docs/structure.md

 ### The Main File: index.js

-Index.js is the main entry file for your app, plugin and theme Factor modules.
-These are what is processed when the package is included.
-What this means is that its generally the best place to add customizations via filters or add any custom code your app will need.
-This file is also ideal for adding routes or advanced functionality.
+Index.js is the main entry file for Factor apps and modules.
+The main file is generally the best place to add customizations via filters, custom routes and any other custom code your app will need.

+#### Closure Class Convention

 Factor entry files follow a special "closure" design pattern that looks like this: